 In accordance with 40 CFR § 144.51(l)(4), the permittee shall submit the results of all monitoring conducted during each calendar quarter no later than the 28th day of the month following the quarter.
-Also, the permittee shall submit the results of all monitoring that is required on a annual basis no later than the

-28th day of the month following the end of the 4th quarter.
-Signed copies of these and all other reports required herein shall be submitted to the Office of Pollution Control at the following address:
+Also, the permittee shall submit the results of all monitoring that is required on an annual basis no later than the 28th day of the month following the end of the 4th quarter.
+Signed copies of these and all other reports required herein shall be submitted to the Department at the following address:

-Mississippi Department of Environmental Quality Office of Pollution Control Attention: UIC Coordinator P. O. Box 2261 Jackson, MS 39225
+Mississippi Department of Environmental Quality Waste Division

+Attention: UIC Coordinator

+P. O. Box 2261 Jackson, MS 39225

-All reports shall be submitted in a format approved by the Office of Pollution Control.
+All reports shall be submitted in a format approved by the Department.
 Quarterly reports shall, at a minimum, include:

-- (a) The maximum injection pressure; - (b) A description of any event that exceeds operating parameters for annulus pressure or injection pressure as specified in the permit; - (c) A listing and description of any event that triggers an automatic alarm or shut down device which exceeds conditions of this permit and the response taken; - (d) The total volume of fluid injected; - (e) Any change in the annular fluid volume; - (f) The physical, chemical, and other relevant characteristics of injected fluids; and - 2.
-Reports on Well Tests and Workovers, and Well Shutdown Procedures
+- (a) The maximum injection pressure; - (b) A description of any event that exceeds operating parameters for annulus pressure or injection pressure as specified in the permit; - (c) A listing and description of any event that triggers an automatic alarm or shut down device which exceeds conditions of this permit and the response taken; - (d) The total volume of fluid injected; - (e) Any change in the annular fluid volume; - (f) The physical, chemical, and other relevant characteristics of injected fluids; and

+2. Reports on Well Tests and Workovers, and Well Shutdown Procedures

-The permittee shall submit the results of well shutdown procedures, any mechanical integrity tests or any well workover, logging, or other test data revealing down hole conditions.
-A detailed report of these testing results prepared by a knowledgeable expert shall be submitted to the Office of Pollution Control within 45 days of completion of the test, unless the permittee requests and obtains permission from the OPC to submit the corresponding data and reports at a later date.
+The permittee shall submit the results of well shutdown procedures, any mechanical integrity tests or any well workover, logging, or other test data revealing down-hole conditions.
+A detailed report of these testing results prepared by a knowledgeable expert shall be submitted to the Department within 45 days of completion of the test, unless the permittee requests and obtains permission from the Department to submit the corresponding data and reports at a later date.